Water Damage Restoration TIPS

 - A reputable restoration company will be glad to assess your loss and help you make a decision as to whether you want to file an insurance claim or not.

-- If you loss is significant, contact your insurance agent to file a claim.
+- If you lossr is significant, contact your insurance agent to file a claim.
 Understand that it may be several days before an adjuster can come to look at your loss.

 - Getting materials and structures dry requires equipment and uncomfortable temperatures and noise created by the drying machines.
 If this makes your home or office uninhabitable, an insurance company will oftentimes compensate a client for any added expense incurred while drying takes place.